 Step 3 – Complete Online New Student Orientation and attend On-Campus Orientation

 Step 4 – Register for Your Courses and Pay Tuition

 Step 5 – Get Your Student ID Card and Parking Decal

 Step 6 – Purchase Your Books and Prepare to Go to Class!

 For detailed information on the enrollment steps, visit valenciacollege.edu/admissions-records.

 The Answer Center provides information regarding the admissions and enrollment process, including admission requirements, residency requirements, privacy rights of students and classification of students.
-Answer Centers are located on all six Valencia College campuses: East, Lake Nona, Osceola, Poinciana, West and Winter Park.
+Answer Centers are located on all six Valencia College campuses: East, Lake Nona, Osceola, Poinciana, West, Winter Park and Downtown.

 Application and Admissions Process

 In order to enroll in credit courses, you must submit a completed online Application for Admission by the Application Priority Deadline listed in the Academic Calendar in the online official catalog.
 Applicants for the Associate’s Degree must pay a non-refundable, non-transferable application fee of $35.
 There is no application fee for the Bachelor’s Degree or Advanced Technical Certificate programs.
 Official transcripts, other documents for admissions consideration and the non-refundable application fee must be submitted.
 For further information, visit valenciacollege.edu/admissions-records.
 Dual Enrollment students are required to submit their application online as well as their parent/guardian form to the Dual Enrollment office for initial processing.
 Your Dual Enrollment application is not complete until both parts of the application being submitted.

 Until Valencia receives and evaluates official copies of all transcripts, you will not be eligible to receive financial aid or scholarships.